palesl/AustralianHouseOfRepresentatives/README.md

 # Members of the Australian House of Representatives (1945-2019)

+This repo is no longer in development.
+Try [palesl/ausPH](https://github.com/palesl/ausph) instead (it's much better).

 A simple repo for detailed data on Members of the Australian House of Representatives, 1946-2019

 Please let me know if you find any errors!